What Everybody Ought to Know About Cadmium Toxicity and Renal Failure

 • Elevated blood pressure

-• Presence of enzymes levels in urine (enzymuria)
+• Presence of enzyme levels in urine (enzymuria)

 • Electrolyte balance dysfunction